-In the current health emergency online therapy provides a viable option to meeting face-to-face.
-You may have reservations around confidentiality, privacy and complicated or unreliable technology, so please email or phone me about your expectations and what is involved in meeting in this way.
+You may have reservations around confidentiality, privacy and complicated or unreliable technology, or other questions about meeting in this way.

 How does online therapy work?